Hamburg Museum of Work: History

 The museum was planned in the 1970s, and a site was obtained in 1980.
 In 1982 it took over the buildings of the former New-York Hamburger Gummi-Waaren Compagnie in Barmbek, these buildings dated from 1871.
-It put to together a provisional display and opened that year.
+It put together a provisional display and opened that year.
 With a permanent workshop it was able to develop the themes and grow the collection.
 Construction started in 1992, and the first building, the boiler-house was inaugurated in 1994.
 Further conversions followed and permanent exhibition hall in the 'Haupthaus' opened on 5 January 1997.
 On 1 January 2008, the management of the museum passed to the Stiftung Historische Museen Hamburg.
 The first director was Gernot Krankenhagen (1997–2004), followed by Lisa Kosok (2004–2008) and Kirsten Baumann (2009–2013).
 The current director is Rita Müller.